tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 named-path-constraints:

 > A YANG container for a list of named path constraints.
-Each named constraint is composed of a set of constraints that can be applied during path computation.
+Each named path constraint is composed of a set of constraints that can be applied during path computation.
-A named path constraint can be applied to TE Tunnels.
+A named path constraint can be applied to multiple TE Tunnels.
 Path constraints may also be specified directly under the TE Tunnel.
 The path constraint specified under the TE Tunnel take precedence over the path constraints derived from the referenced named path constraint.